Matt-Eva/freecreate-backend/tech_stack.md

         - Simplifies tech stack into a single language, making it easier to develop fullstack
         - Eventual goal is to potentially switch to Rust
             - Rust driver for MongoDB currently not supported very well
+## Deploying
+    - MongoDB Atlas
+        - Use MongoDB's cloud hosted storage solution for data storage -Render
+        -Free tier hosting with potential for scalability.
+        -Host backend API instance and Redis instance.
+            - Redis instance can be secured with a connection to only the other Render service
+            - Has documentation on connecting with ioredis, which is a well supported node package for redis.
+    -Vercel
+        -Use vercel to host Nextjs frontend.
+        -Designed and optimized to specifically host Nextjs apps.